eclipse-theia/theia-cloud/README.md

 A Java-based operator will listen for the creation, modification, and deletion of custom resources based on those CRDs and will manage the application.\
 See [Architecture.md](doc/docs/Architecture.md) for more information on the architecture.

-### Theia.cloud REST Service
+### Theia.cloud Service

 This REST Service acts as the API for creating and stopping Theia-based products for an authenticated user as well as providing additional information.\
 The Theia.cloud service creates, modifies, and deletes the custom resources the operator listens to.

-### Dashboard and resusable UI components
+### Sample Dashboard and resusable JS/UI components

-The UI components communicating with the REST service.
+Theia.cloud comes with a basic landing page/dashboard which allows to launch sessions.

+We offer a common ts library for the API of the Theia.cloud service, which may be resued by clients to write their own custom dashboards.

+We plan to offer reusable ui components in the future as well.

 ## Building